 What is atopic eczema?

 Atopic eczema is a chronic, itchy skin condition that is very common in children but may occur at any age.
-It is also known as eczema and atopic dermatitis.
+It is also known as eczema, atopic dermatitis and neurodermatitis.
 It is the most common form of dermatitis.

 Atopic eczema usually occurs in people who have an 'atopic tendency'.
 This means they may develop any or all of three closely linked conditions; atopic eczema, asthma and hay fever (allergic rhinitis).
 Often these conditions run within families with a parent, child or sibling also affected.
 A family history of asthma, eczema or hay fever is particularly useful in diagnosing atopic eczema in infants.